Aston Villa Aren’t Meeting Xia’s Expectations

 Target number two could well be securing Financial Fair Play compliance.
 A massive trigger for this would be promotion.
 If this is not secured, Aston Villa’s cost base will need a massive overhaul to ensure that any financial losses are within the parameters of FFP.
 That then impinges on the club’s ability to seek promotion due to the level of playing personnel that are affordable.

 Target number three is probably linked to Tony Xia’s outlining of his strategy when taking over Aston Villa.
-“My ambition is to bring Villa to the top six in less than five years and I hope it can be [one of] the top three in the world – even the best well known in the world – in less than 10 years.”
+“My ambition is to bring Villa to the top six in less than five years and I hope it can be the top three in the world – even the best well known in the world – in less than 10 years.”
 We are a long way from that goal – which appeared to be a huge stretch target at the time it was uttered.

 In some ways, Xia is verbalising what many Aston Villa fans are thinking.
 We want, and need, promotion back to the Premier League.
 Performances have been inconsistent of late and we need some additions to bolster the squad.
 However, financial barriers are preventing a “throw some money at it” approach that may well be available in other commercial settings.